Discover Greenland - the World’s Biggest Island & an Exciting Adventure Destination in the Arctic

 Stretching approximately 2,800 kilometres from north to south and approximately 1,000 kilometres from east to west, Greenland is the world’s biggest island.

 Wildlife - Sea eagles, seals, whales, musk oxen and polar bears.
-Greenland’s wildlife is rich and extremely diverse.
-You will encounter it out in the wilderness and on guided safaris.
+Greenland’s wildlife is rich and extremely diverse, some of which you may encounter while on board or on guided safaris.
 Glaciers - Get right up close to massive glaciers on the edge of towns and settlements.
 Flora - Greenland is much greener than most people think.
 Colourful flowers, lush meadows and hardy plants spring up when the summer's mild winds blow.
 Icebergs - These are majestic natural works of art heading out to sea.
 These sculptures that are up to 100 metres high are a formidable sight and are best seen in the summer.
-The Ice Sheet - The vast scale of the ice cap puts the world in its proper perspective – whether you see it from a dog sled, the sea, on a pair of skis or in a pair of walking boots.
+The Ice Sheet - The vast scale of the ice cap puts the world in its proper perspective – whether you see it from a dog sled, by sea, on a pair of skis or in a pair of walking boots.
 The Midnight Sun - See the warm and magical light of the midnight sun north of the Arctic Circle, which makes it possible to go sailing or hiking no matter what time of day it is.
 The Northern Lights - They remind you of the seemingly infinite beauty in Greenland.
 The best time to see the Northern Lights is on a dark, clear autumn or winter night.
 The National Park - Greenland’s National Park, which is the largest in the world, is a vast Arctic paradise.
-It is home to an incredible range of wildlife and most spectacular scenery.
+It is home to an incredible range of wildlife and the most spectacular scenery.
 History - It has a tangible presence.
-Traditional ways of life, the art of storytelling and handicrafts form apart of modern society.
+Traditional ways of life, the art of storytelling and hand crafts form apart of modern society.
 Inuit Culture - The Greenlandic roots are an exciting mix of various immigrating peoples and their ability to adapt to the Arctic challenges on the world’s largest island.